There is an option now on your profile page

-- Final Fantasy Legend had a weapon called an "L-saber".
-The Japanese versions straight up call them "lightsabers", and the ones featured in the Nintendo DS remake of Legend II looks exactly like, well...
+- Final Fantasy Legend has a weapon called an "L-saber".
+The Japanese version straight up calls it a "lightsaber", and the ones featured in the Nintendo DS remake of Legend II looks exactly like, well...

 - Final Fantasy loves this trope like they love Shout Outs to Star Wars.
 In addition to the aforementioned weapons, there are elemental weapons.
 Moreover, there's a "Light Saber" in Final Fantasy Tactics Advance.

 - One weapon (at circa 1:45) in Super Robot Wars is an enormous laser sword that makes no effort to stop its blade.
 The bloody thing is visible from space.

 - In Gunstar Heroes, the lightning + fire combo creates a gun that shoots a laser that terminates after a short distance.
 This pseudo laser sword is one of the best combos in the game because it can deal out a lot of damage and cancel out most enemy shots.

 - Radiant Silvergun has the Radiant Sword, an energy sword wielded by a space fighter.